Graduate Program Civil and Environmental Engineering

 - On campus:

 MMastersLocationsOn campusTotal Credits45-48Start TermAny

 DDoctorateLocationsOn campusTotal Credits51Start TermAny

-Civil and Environmental Engineering Masters and Doctorate Degrees: Why PSU?
+Civil and Environmental Engineering Master's Degree or Doctorate: Why PSU?

 Our program has a tradition and culture of success and our students benefit from working closely with faculty who are highly engaged in research and dedicated to teaching.
 For our graduate students, our high research activity (over $3 million annually) means access to funded graduate research assistantships and faculty that are leaders in their fields.
 Our master’s graduates are in high demand for their technical and professional skills.
 Recent graduates of the Ph.D. program have obtained tenure-track faculty positions at Utah State University, the University of Arizona, University of British Columbia, Vancouver, and post-doctoral research positions at Penn State University, University of Alabama, and others.